Elijah-Ajadi/Blog_Application/README.md

 This is my first attempt towards creating a blog application with django.
-Fronted theme by Free themes.
+Fronted theme by Free HTML5.

 Features Include
 1. Post page without pagination